Level Up Your Life - With Worksheet

 3. Peace

-I feel this always begins at home.
+Peace begins at home.
 Clean your space!
-Environmental psychologists have proven a tidy room reduces stress and promotes mental calm.
+Environmental psychologists have proven that a tidy room reduces stress and promotes mental calm.

 4. Confidence

-I love this one.
 Confidence doesn’t come from grand affirmations or viral motivational quotes (although I do love a quote).
-If you just keep promises to yourself, each time you follow through with said promise, you teach your brain to trust your own word.
+If you keep promises to yourself, each time you follow through, you teach your brain to trust your own word.

 5. Momentum

-A powerful catalyst when it comes to setting new rhythms in stone.
-Momentum starts with a simple ritual, like planning your week every Sunday or checking in with yourself on the first of the month.
+Momentum is a powerful catalyst for setting new rhythms in stone.
+It starts with a simple ritual, like planning your week every Sunday or checking in with yourself on the first of the month.
 That’s mine.
 Well, it’s usually in the first week.
-Another ritual I brought in during the pandemic.
-I literally get my current books around me, my journal and write.
-I listen to my go-to podcasts or vloggers, I make notes on the stuff that chimes, and it plays out over the coming month.
-I learned that neuroscience calls this “implementation intention,” - basically a proven way to nudge the brain toward action.
+Another ritual I adopted during the pandemic involves gathering my current books, my journal, and writing.
+I listen to my go-to podcasts or vloggers, make notes on what resonates, and it plays out over the coming month.
+Neuroscience calls this “implementation intention”—a proven way to nudge the brain toward action.
+Cool, eh?

 6. Consistency